prasunanand/gsoc_blog/sciruby_blog.md

 **Result:**

 1. For, two dimensional matrices, NMatrix-JRuby is currently slower than NMatrix-MRI for matrix multiplication and matrix decomposition functionalities(calculating determinant and factorizing a matrix).
-NMatrix-JRuby is faster than NMatrix-MRI for other functionalities of a two dimensional matrix like addition, subtraction, trigonometic operations, etc.
+NMatrix-JRuby is faster than NMatrix-MRI for other functionalities of a two dimensional matrix like addition, subtraction, trigonometric operations, etc.

 2. NMatrix-JRuby is a clear winner when we are working with matrices of arbitrary dimensions.